-NWF Agriculture has grown to be a leading national supplier of ruminant animal feed to 4,132 customers in the UK, feeding one in six dairy cows in Britain.
+NWF Agriculture Limited has grown to be a leading national supplier and distributor of ruminant animal feed to 4,400 customers in the UK.

 Feeds